AsydSolutions/ASYD/views/help.md

 ---------

 You can use the following global variables on any configuration file, they will get automatically replaced with it's value.
+The variables are case-insensitive.

     <%ASYD%> - ASYD IP
     <%HOSTNAME%> - Target host name